publiccodenet/CraftSpace/Unity/CraftSpace/Assets/Scripts/Schemas/Generated/README.md

 - System.Object is used for object types to avoid ambiguity with UnityEngine.Object

 ## Namespace Organization
 Generated classes use the namespace `CraftSpace.Schemas.Generated` and are inherited by our main classes in the `CraftSpace` namespace.

+## Usage Guidelines

+1. **NEVER modify generated files**: If changes are needed, modify the schema generator or source schemas
+2. **Use extension classes**: Add functionality in non-generated files like `Item.cs` and `Collection.cs`
+3. **Treat extraFields as internal**: Don't directly access `extraFields` in your code, it's an implementation detail

+## Regenerating Schemas

+If schema definitions change:

+1. Update Zod schemas in `SvelteKit/BackSpace/src/lib/schemas/*.ts`
+2. Run `npm run schemas:regenerate:unity` from the BackSpace directory
+3. Unity will automatically update the generated classes

+## Troubleshooting

+If you encounter errors in the generated code:

+1. Never modify the generated files directly
+2. Check and fix `SchemaGenerator.cs` first
+3. Then regenerate the schema classes
+4. If schema incompatibility issues persist, update the base class `SchemaGeneratedObject.cs`